ANCSLEEP BLOG

 Did you know that what you drink before bed can interrupt your sleep schedule?
 It's true.
-Therefore, it's important to be aware of what these drinks are so you can avoid them.
+So, it's important to know what these drinks are so you can avoid them.
 Below is a list of six drinks to avoid before going to bed so you can get a great night's sleep.

 1. Alcohol

 Alcohol seems like it would be a wonderful sleep aid because of how deeply you think you sleep after a night of drinking.
-Even a glass of wine can make you feel sleepy, so it makes sense to think that alcohol could actually help you go to sleep.
-However, alcohol actually disrupts your sleeping cycle.
+However, alcohol disrupts your sleeping cycle.
 Therefore, the quantity of sleep may be great, but the quality is so poor, that the quantity doesn't even matter.

-Alcohol is a diuretic, which means it may make you have to use the bathroom in the middle of the night.
-In addition to that, alcohol also disrupts the fourth cycle of sleep - REM sleep.
+Also, alcohol is a diuretic, which means it may make you have to use the bathroom in the middle of the night.
+In addition to that, alcohol also disrupts the fourth cycle of sleep - REM.
 REM is important for feeling rested and rejuvenated, so without it, you may still feel sleepy.
 Heavy alcohol use can also increase insomnia and worsen sleep breathing problems such as sleep apnea and snoring.

 2. Coffee

-Coffee may sound like a nice nightcap after dinner, however, if you plan on going to bed in the near future, it may not be such a great idea.
-Coffee has caffeine in it which is designed to help keep you awake.
+Coffee may sound like a nice nightcap after dinner, however, if you plan on going to bed soon, it may not be such a great idea.
+Coffee has caffeine in it, which is designed to help keep you awake.
 Therefore, by putting caffeine in your system, you may be delaying sleep onset and disrupting the sleep-wake pattern of your brain.

 One study found that consuming coffee six hours before bed caused participants to lose up to one hour of sleep.
 Specialty coffees have varying amounts of caffeine and even decaffeinated coffee has caffeine.
 Caffeine also has a diuretic effect which can cause middle-of-the-night urination.